uvdsl/solid-app-template-vue/README.md

 Therefore, any data is good to be handled using the Solid Protocol!

-If you want to read up on how this works in B2B environments, check out our [presentation video](https://vimeo.com/1061996736) (starting at 46min) of the [MANDAT project](https://www.ti.rw.fau.de/projects/mandat/).
+If you want to read up on how this works in B2B environments, check out our [presentation video](https://vimeo.com/1061996736) (starting at 48:20 min) of the [MANDAT project](https://www.ti.rw.fau.de/projects/mandat/).
 There is code, too; see our open source [demo repository](https://github.com/mandat-project/hackathon-demo).

 And, have a look at the our publications: